scitran/client/Authorization.md

     st = scitran(name, varargin)

 The first time you run scitran for a site name, you will be queried for the site URL and the API Key.
-This information will be stored.
+This information will be stored on your computer for future reference.

 The URL for the vistalab site is https://flywheel.scitran.stanford.edu.
-Your can find an API Key for your account on the user profile tab on the left of a Flywheel site.
-For other scitran implementations (e.g., openNeuro.org), consult the site administrator.
+You can find an API Key for your account on your site within the user profile tab on the user profile page.

 ### An example
 ```